 (i) Measurement uncertainty - The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses reported in the financial statements.
-At the time of preparation of these statements, management believes the estimates and assumptions to be reasonable.
-The most significant items where estimates are used are the liability for employee severance benefits, the liability for employee sick leave benefit and the useful life of tangible capital assets.
+At the time of preparation of these statements, management believes estimates and assumptions to be reasonable.
+The most significant items where estimates are used are the liability for employee sick leave benefit.
 Actual results could significantly differ from those estimated.
 Management's estimates are reviewed periodically and, as adjustments become necessary, they are recorded in the financial statements in the year they become known.